-The following Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") covers information pertaining to the Company up to December 31, 2016 and should be read in conjunction with our financial statements and related notes contained elsewhere in this Annual Report on Form 10-K. Except as otherwise noted, the financial information contained in this MD&A and in the financial statements has been prepared in accordance with accounting principles generally accepted in the United States of America.
+The following Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") covers information pertaining to the Company up to March 31, 2017 and should be read in conjunction with our financial statements and related notes of the Company as of and for the transitional three month period ended March 31, 2017, the fiscal year ended March 31, 2017, and the year ended December 31, 2016 and 2015 contained elsewhere in this Transition Report on Form 10-K. Except as otherwise noted, the financial information contained in this MD&A and in the financial statements has been prepared in accordance with accounting principles generally accepted in the United States of America.
 All amounts are expressed in U.S. dollars unless otherwise noted.